 - how to access any underlying research materials such as data, samples or models.

-To assist with Research Councils UK’s OA policy the University has received financial support for APCs (RCUK funded papers only) through a block grant to the University for those choosing the Gold route.
-Funding for APCs will no longer be available through RCUK grant applications.
+To assist with Research Councils' OA policy the University has received financial support for APCs (UK Research Council funded papers only) through a block grant to the University for those choosing the Gold route.
+Funding for APCs will no longer be available through UK Research Council grant applications.

-The RCUK have also provided a set of FAQs for researchers seeking to comply with their new OA policy.
+The Research Councils have also provided a set of FAQs for researchers seeking to comply with their new OA policy.

-The RCUK states that a journal is compliant with their policy if either of the following applies:
+The Research Councils state that a journal is compliant with their policy if either of the following applies:

 - "The journal consents to deposit of the final Accepted Manuscript in any repository, without restriction on non‐commercial re‐use and within a defined period.
 No APC will be payable to the publisher.”
 This is often known as the Green Open Access route.
 In STEM disciplines, RCUK will accept a delay/embargo of no more than six months between on‐line publication and the final Accepted Manuscript becoming Open Access.
 For AHSS papers (mainly funded by the AHRC and the ESRC), the maximum embargo period is twelve months.

 - “The journal provides, via its own website, immediate and unrestricted access to the final published version of the paper, which should be made available using the Creative Commons Attribution (CC BY) licence, and allows immediate deposit of the final published version in other repositories without restriction on re‐use.
 This may involve payment of an ‘Article Processing Charge’ (APC) to the publisher.”
 This is often known as the Gold Open Access route.

 Papers published under the “Gold Open Access” route must be published under a CC-BY licence, the terms of which include unrestricted re-use of content (with proper attribution).
 If you are not happy with making your work available under the terms of this licence please consider using the first option above, the “Green OA route” (always read your publishing agreement carefully).
 Further guidance on licences and publishing is available.